Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Mathematical Preliminary: Angular Distances

 \section{Mathematical Preliminary: Angular Distances}

-In this section, the mathematical constructs of angular distances in 2D HPPP wireless networks, are presented.
-These will provide a firm foundation in the understanding and analysis of the coverage probability in mmWave cellular networks.
+In this section, the mathematical constructs of angular distances in 2D HPPP wireless networks defined over a finite region, are presented.
+These will provide a firm foundation for the understanding and analysis of the coverage probability in mmWave cellular networks.